BrerDawg/hrir_cmdline/README.md

 ##### Download audio recordings to hear what this demo does:
 zzrec0.wav  is azimuth rotation 0->360 degs, (horizontal rotation).</br>
 zzrec1.wav  is azimuth rotate to left ear at 90 degs, then elevation upwards to +80 deg, followed by downwards to -30 degs, back to 0 degs elevation, then it returns to front center.</br>
-zzrec2.wav  is 3 sounds, the footsteps azimuth rotated 0->360 deg.</br>
+zzrec2.wav  has 3 sounds, the footsteps are azimuth rotated 0->360 deg.</br>